Trusted WordPress tutorials, when you need them most.

 Labeling your WordPress taxonomy

-These labels are used in your WordPress dashboard when you’re editing and managing content for that particular custom taxonomy.
+These labels are used in your WordPress dashboard when you edit and manage content for that particular custom taxonomy.

 Next up, we have the settings option.
 In this area, you can set up different attributes for each taxonomy you create.
 Each option has a description detailing what it does.